Strait from the Heart: Recording

 Strait from the Heart was recorded at Music City Music Hall in Nashville, Tennessee.
-The album was fully recorded and mixed digitally.
+The album was recorded and mixed digitally.

-Reception
+Musical style and composition

+Strait from the Heart is a neotraditional country, honky-tonk, and countrypolitan album that continues the styles of Strait's debut album Strait Country.
+The album also has musical elements of Western swing.

+Critical reception

 Strait from the Heart received positive reviews upon its release in 1982.
-On the music review website AllMusic, it received a perfect five out of five stars.
-In his review for AllMusic, Thom Jurek called Strait "a singer of uncommon vitality who could sing honky tonk, countrypolitan, and the new traditional sounds".
+On the music review website AllMusic, it received five out of five stars.
+In his review for AllMusic, Thom Jurek called Strait "a singer of uncommon vitality who could sing honky-tonk, countrypolitan, and the new traditional sounds".
 Jurek singled out the depth and breadth of the singer's talent, delivering his first number one hit, "Fool Hearted Memory", a slow two-step, alongside the equally successful ballads "Amarillo by Morning", "Marina del Rey", and "A Fire I Can't Put Out", as well as the raw traditional numbers "Honky Tonk Crazy", "Heartbroke", "I Can't See Texas from Here", and the barroom anthem "The Steal of the Night"—songs that "offer a portrait of Strait as a man who can do it all".
 Jurek concludes: